Project U.F.O.: Rights issues

 Except for runs on the United Kingdom's Sci-Fi channel and the Australian cable network TV1 in the early 1990s and TVLand in the U.S. (which ran 1 episode as part of its Ultimate TV Fan hour), this series had not been aired since its original network run by August 2010.
 Mark VII had creative control over the series and originally held the copyright, but the rights to this series were uncertain as of August 2010.
 In Italy, the first season of the series was shown on syndication in different Italian districts (for example Video Firenze for Tuscany), with Tony Fusaro as the dubbing voice of the narrator in the opening credits.
-This series was also shown on Indian state run television network Doordarshan (DD) around 1985.
+This series was also shown on Indian state run television network Doordarshan (DD) around 1985. this series of show was also shown by the Arabian American oil company.
+Also called Aramco in 1979 through 1981.
+This was aired on late night TV once a week on their channel 2 television channel station.